kschilweri/kschilweri/README.md

 # Hi, I am Kaus.
 Kaustubh Chilweri 👨‍💻

-I am an aspiring Software Developer.
+I am an aspiring Software Engineer.
 I am passionate about technologies and love to learn new things.

 ### 🔭 Have a look at my [website](https://kaustubh-chilweri.web.app/).